GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

 #### HTTP backends

 An HTTPS load balancer needs a certificate and backends can be HTTP or HTTPS.
-THis is an example With HTTP backends and a managed certificate:
+This is an example With HTTP backends and a managed certificate:

 ```hcl
 module "glb-0" {